SamZorSec/Open-Home-Automation/ha_mqtt_sensor_photocell/README.md

-# ha_mqtt_sensor_photocell - Home-Assistant
+# MQTT Sensor - Brightness - Home-Assistant
-A simple example to get the brightness (0 - 100%) of the room every ten minutes from a photocell connected to a nodeMCU board (esp8266)
+A simple example to get the brightness (0 - 100%) of the room every ten minutes from a photocell connected to a NodeMCU board (ESP8266).

 ## Configuration
 configuration.yaml :